mu-ni/memo/bq/a.md

 R – Results - positive; quantifiable; what you learned; what you would do differently next time

 1. Tell me a challenge you had where the best way forward was not clear cut.
-How did you decide what to do?
+How did you decide what to do? that is exactly my current project

-2. Give me an example of something you tried to accomplish but failed.
+I started my current project one year ago from scratch notice that it is hard for deliver team to deliver a model to customer smoothly pyspark - java, cost at least one week for development, with many errors We want to develop a system that make model on production without any modification we schedule some workshops for sharing our ideas with data scientist and collect opinions from them Keep constraints - can not develop a product perfectly at the first version - keep iteration

+2. Give me an example of something you tried to accomplish but failed. not only support our colleague, but attract more developers anywhere in the world we want to make a standard for AI application development workflow Last quarter, We planed to attract at least 100 developers to use our system But, you know, we have to support our internal delivery team firstly, and we don't have enough energy to promote and operate our product it is a pity, we hope that we can do it this year

 3. Give me an example of a time when you showed initiative.

 4. Give me an example of a time when you motivated others.

 5. Tell me about a time when you delegated a project effectively.

 6. Tell me about a time when you coached someone.
+We have one fresh-out colleague in our team,

 7. When have you used your fact finding skills to solve a problem?